yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

     -  Subnet address range: **192.168.0.0/24**

-1. Leave the other options with their default.
+3. Leave the other options with their default values.

-1. Upon completion, it should look like the following screenshot.
+4. Upon completion, it should look like the following screenshot.
 Validate the information is correct, and select **Create**.

     ![This represents the configuration of Creating an on-premises Virtual Network.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image121.png "Create virtual network") |  |